Tkoerner4/Handwritten-number-Identification-using-KNN/README.md

 # Handwritten-number-Identification-using-KNN
 This project features an implementation of the KNN (K- Nearest Neighbors) algorithm for classifying handwritten digits.
 It includes Principal Component Analysis (PCA) to reduce feature dimensionality, enhancing both the speed and accuracy of the KNN classification.
-The project also focuses on hyperparameter tuning to optimize preformance
+The project also focuses on hyperparameter tuning to optimize preformance.

 # Dataset
 These are the files used for training and test data